mikelevins/bard/doc/performance.md

 ### 1.5 Tactic 4 — Attack the data-dependent branches inside handlers

 Dispatch is not the only unpredictable branch.
-Our largest one is inside `CALL`:
+Our largest one is inside `op_CALL`:

 > is the callee a bytecode function or something else?